Ventilation

 It is important to keep the air in your room fresh.
 If you can, open windows on different sides of the room to help airflow.

-To stop virus particles spreading, reduce airflow from your room to other parts of your home:
+To stop viral particles spreading within the home, reduce airflow from your room to other parts of your home:

-• before opening the door into shared spaces, open your window for at least 5 minutes to freshen the air — close the window before you open the door
+- before opening the door into shared spaces, open your window for at least 5 minutes to freshen the air

 How to improve ventilation at home

-We encourage you to let in fresh air every day, including after someone visits your home.
+We encourage you to let in fresh air every day, including while someone visits your home and after they leave.

 Try 1 or more of these ways to remove stale air.